KwanLab/Autometa/README.md

 Analysis of results
 -------------------

-At the end of the above process, you will have a master table which describes each contig in your metagenome, including which bin each was assigned to.
+At the end of the above process, you will have a master table (either recursive\_dbscan\_output.tab or ML\_recruitment\_output.tab) which describes each contig in your metagenome, including which bin each was assigned to.
 However, this does not directly tell you much about each bin, so you can further process your data with the following command:

 ```
 cluster_process.py --bin_table ML_recruitment_output.tab --column ML_expanded_clustering \